SimHoZebs/personal-site/src/pages/cv.md

 _Undergraduate Researcher_

-- Led the full-stack development of a React Native app gathering biometrics from a wearable device
+- Led the full-stack development of a React Native app, gathering biometrics from a wearable device
-- Improved development velocity with agile methodologies, code reviews, and documentation
+- Improved developer velocity by leveraging agile methodologies, code reviews, and documentation
-- Migrated the app to Expo Router and implemented a custom native Bluetooth module for better maintainability and performance
+- Improved codebase maintainability by migrating to Expo Router and adding a custom native Bluetooth module

-## TECHNICAL SKILLS

----

-- **Languages**: JavaScript, TypeScript, Python, Java, HTML/CSS
-- **Frameworks**: React/Next.js, React Native, Express, Django, Flask, Prisma, tRPC, Dagger, Lombok
-- **Tools**: AWS, Git, Docker, NGINX, GitLab CI/CD, Webpack, Babel, Vite, Figma, OpenAI, Supabase

 ## INDEPENDENT PROJECTS